 6. Add more fluoride to your routine.

 To strengthen your dental enamel and keep your teeth strong, you might consider adding more fluoride to your routine.
 This includes toothpaste, rinses, and even gels.
-Fluoride is perfect for patients with crowns, bridges, and high risk of cavities.
+Fluoride is perfect for patients with crowns, bridges, and a high risk of cavities.

 7. Replace any fillings as needed.